Create an NFS server on Oracle Linux

 chmod -R 777

-, which sets the local file permissions to read/write/execute for everyone.
-This minimalizes the need for additional NFS share options in this exercise where the UID/GUID of the client user does not match the server and defaults to thenobody
+, which sets the local file permissions for everyone to read/write/execute.
+This setting minimalizes the need for additional NFS share options in this exercise where the UID/GUID of the client user does not match the server and defaults to thenobody

-account on the server.Evaluate if these permissions are appropriate for your environment before using them in production.
+account on the server.Evaluate whether these permissions are appropriate for your environment before running them in production.

 For more details, check out